 Proven to destroy hard-to-kill viruses and bacteria

-Use as a multi-surface disinfectant and hand sanitizer without dilution and toxic risk
+Use as a multi-surface disinfectant and hand sanitizer without toxic risk.

 Non-toxic and biocompatible.

-OptiZil is the perfect choice for safety conscious-clinical practices.
+OptiZil is the perfect choice for safety conscious-clinical and business practices.

 FREE from harmful chemicals like aldehyde, alcohol, bleach and QACs, OptiZil quickly kills bacteria, viruses and removes established biofilm in a single treatment.